midastouch365/PFinance/README.md

 # How it could be better

 - Ability to log in and log out
-- Ability to transfer money and/or cryptocurrency to close friends
+- Ability to transfer money and/or cryptocurrencies to close friends
 - Ability to deposit checks

 # Screenshots